-outperform both Holistic-All and D-Rep on all large networks.
+Figures 2c and 2d show that Holistic-All has a much slower convergence on grid networks.
+This can be explained by the fact that Holistic-All requires nodes to wait, for several serial rounds, for the placement decisions performed in other nodes.
+This process turns out to be inefficient in systems with large diameter and a large number of nodes.
+Cathode outperforms both systems on all large networks.
 This happens because, on one hand, the information and communication needed to run the algorithm is less than in Holistic-All, making the process faster.
-On the other hand, placement is performed using a data horizon that allows the algorithm to place replicas exactly where they are needed, instead of having to propagate these replicas from neighbour to neighbour, as it is done in D-Rep.
+On the other hand, replicas are placed exactly where they are needed using data horizon, instead of propagating these replicas from neighbour to neighbour, as D-Rep.